Izchomatik/RevitPluginKit/README.md

 * In 'OnStartup' method implemented by 'IExternalApplication' add 'AddRibbonTab' method, defined in 'RevitPluginKit.Ui.RibbonKit'.

 	    When your plugin is initialized during the start of the Revit session, this method will add a ribbon tab to the Revit upper working panel.

 * Code snippet:

+	'
-	'namespace RevitPluginKitTemplate
+    namespace RevitPluginKitTemplate
     {
         using System.Collections.Generic;
         using Autodesk.Revit.UI;